Meet the Staff

 Consulting Editor Murray Hamlet, DVM is reputed to be one of the foremost experts in hypothermia, frostbite, and nonfreezing cold injuries.
 Retired, but working harder than ever, Murray spent 32 years at the Army Research Institute in Environmental Medicine (ARIEM) in Natick, Massachusetts studying the limits of human physiology.
 He defined and refined the techniques that we use today in rescuing and treating cold injury patients.
 He is a very popular and informative speaker always in great demand.
 His remarkable sense of humor is reflected in things such as “Hamlet’s postulates,” a list of “wise” statements like, “they are not dead until warm and dead, unless, of course, they’re dead.”

-Publisher, Art Director, and Iluustrator T.B.R.
+Publisher, Art Director, and Illustrator T.B.R.
 “Ted” Walsh started as the illustrator at TMC Books LLC, which he helped to found.
 He likes to tell people that he was “drawn into” publishing.
-He has taught for SOLO for twenty-one years, and can still occasionally be dragged into the classroom.
-He has illustrated seven books and is a contributing illustrator for the magazine Maine Boats, Homes, and Harbors.
+He has taught for SOLO for twenty-six years, and can still occasionally be dragged into the classroom.
+He has illustrated twelve books and is a contributing illustrator for the magazine Maine Boats, Homes, and Harbors.

 Preston B. Cline is the president of Adventure Incorporated, www.adventureincorporated.com, a company providing Risk Management Consultation to adventure education programs worldwide.
 Preston, a former W-EMT and SOLO instructor is trained in Marine Search and Rescue.